romainducrocq/wheelcc/README.md

-# wheelcc - the c compiler reinventing the wheel
+# wheelcc - the C compiler reinventing the wheel
 > **THIS COMPILER IS A WORK IN PROGRESS!
 ANYTHING CAN CHANGE AT ANY MOMENT WITHOUT ANY NOTICE!
 USE THIS COMPILER AT YOUR OWN RISK!**

 *__<ins>Reinventing the wheel</ins>__ (idiom): "Waste a great deal of time or effort in creating something that already exists."*